iechevarria/reading-notes/money-martin-2013.md

 ## 14. how to turn the locusts into bees
 - 226 - solvent: assets > liabilities
+- 229 - bear stearns went bust, wall st didn't freak out -> when lehman bros started failing, wall st thought you couldn't "shoot the brothers" -> govt let it fail -> widespread panic
+- 230 - uk nationalization of northern rock looks like good policy now
+- 230 - sovereigns put massive amounts of money into banks, total support ~25% of global gdp $14T
+- 232 - govt became loss-bearer of last resort, not lender of last resort
+- 233 - increased austerity b/c bailout cost
+- 233 - banks got something for nothing
+- 235 - banks changed in the late 70s: instead of allocating credit and keeping loans on their own balance sheets, they securitized loans, facilitating lending between entities
+- 237 - wild description of lending chain
+- 239 - traditional credit market transactions have fixed lengths, no guarantee of ability to sell prematurely
+- 240 - new credit market obfuscated this w/ counterparties, promised cash on demand
+- 240 - shadow banking had 2x balance sheet of traditional banking in 2008
+- 241 - fed balance sheet expanded, analysts though inflation had to go up, but the money wasn't new, it had been in shadow system all along (interesting assertion, haven't heard this one before, though idk how true it is)

+## 15. the boldest measures are the safest
+- 245 - glass steagall said don't mix investment banking w/ normal deposits and lending; mcfadden act said don't open branches in different states -> effictively size cap; both restrictions gone in the 90s
+- 249 - money doesn't need to be fixed to be just, needs to be democratically flexible
+- 250 - banks have short-term liabilities of fixed nominal value and long-term assets of uncertain nominal value -> no liquidity transformation occurs, instead about synchronizing payments in / out of balancce sheets -> banks fail when confidence in ability to do this wanes

+## 16. taking money seriously
+- 262 - locke probably motivated by sincere beliefs in Liberalism
+- 263 - naturalistic reasoning makes it difficult to think critically about a topic (money in this case)
+- 263 - caliming to explain social truths as objective truths of nature is self- reinforcing
+- 265 - too much debt now -> maybe inflate it away or restructure
+- 265 - ultimate goal of monetary policy isn't inflation / financial stability
+    but a just and prosperous society
+- 266 - monetary policy is political
+- 266 - banking is like civil service b/c money is sovereign tool -> banks
+    should be subject to "guidance of democratic politics"
+- 267 - wants less intervention by restricting banks to be more stable
+- 268 - narrow banking would stop money from permeating everything (very wishful thinking imo, still have uncertainty and cultural stuff)
+- 269 - economics is political and moral, need to recognize that
+- 272 - if money becomes useless to its users, they'll come up w/ alternative

 ## questions / critiques / comments
 - 36 - realistic depiction of ancient greek society? seems dicey